 - No prepayment penalties.
 Most lenders allow you to pay off your loan early without any penalties, so make sure you pick one that allows this.

 - Bad credit is considered.
 It’s possible to get an installment loan if you’re unemployed with benefits and have a credit score below 560.

-Before you sign up for an unemployment loan
+Before you sign up for an unemployment installment loan

 - Know how much you’ll pay in interest and fees.
-This loan has high interest rates up to 47%.
+This type of unemployment loan in Canada has high interest rates up to 47%.